nsstarr/Backend-Mindactivity-App/PLAN.md

 5. populate affirmations table DONE
  - 5a.
 Put data into affirmation array DONE
 6. Write async functions in models folder DONE
-7. Import and insert module functions in routers
+7. Import and insert module functions in routers DONE
-8. Make sure that node-modules & .env are in gitignore
+8. Make sure that node-modules & .env are in gitignore DONE
-9. Set up middleware for base path in app.js
+9. Set up middleware for base path in app.js DONE
- - get affrimation
+ - get affrimation DONE
- - fet affirmation by id
+ - Get affirmation by id DONE
 10. Test get requests in Jest